 1. Check Each Case File For Critical Deadlines

-As soon as you receive a case, read the fle thoroughly and review the Amicus File Summary.
+As soon as you receive a case, read the fle thoroughly and review the Clio File Summary.

 The Transition Memo (located on Side I of the case file) and the File Summary in Amicus should serve as a guide on how to proceed, but you should not rely on it as an infallible course of action.
 It is possible that either or both may omit pertinent information.
 Take a fresh approach and determine what the next action should be, consult your supervisor and proceed accordingly.
 The semester moves quickly, so if you are able to get started early, you will have a better opportunity to resolve some of your cases or bring them near resolution before semester’s end.